Degenerative Spine Disorders

 Lumbar Prolapsed Disc (Herniation)

-A lumbar prolapsed disc is caused by the rupture of the outer fibrous membrane of the spinal disc which causes the protrusion of inner soft gelatinous material called nucleus pulposus.
+When the outer fibrous membrane of the spinal disc ruptures, the nucleus pulposus – a soft, gelatinous material – protrudes, resulting in a lumbar prolapsed disc.
 The extruded disc material presses or irritates the surrounding nerve roots, causing inflammation and stimulation along the nerve fibres.

-It is characterised by severe back and radicular pain in the legs associated with numbness and paraesthesia.
-It restricts the movement of the affected limb due to pain and subsequently, it can worsen to paralysis of the affected nerve (similar to limping gait in patients with stroke).
+It is characterised by severe back and radicular pain in the legs, usually accompanied by numbness and paraesthesia.
+Pain limits the mobility of the affected limb, which can worsen and lead to paralysis of the affected nerve (similar to limping gait in patients with stroke).

 What are the Symptoms of Degenerative Spine Disorders?